erikyao/erikyao.github.io/_posts/2015-09-27-gwas-snp-eqtls.md

 	- A second specific meaning of the term haplotype: a set of SNPs on one chromosome that tend to always occur together, i.e., that are associated statistically.
 	- Another specific definition of haplotype: Many human genetic testing companies use the term 'haplotype' to refer to an individual collection of specific mutations within a given genetic segment.
 		- The term 'haplogroup' refers to the SNP/unique-event polymorphism (UEP) mutations that represent the clade to which a collection of particular human haplotypes belong.
 (Clade here refers to a set of people sharing a common ancestor.)

-### Genotyping

-Genotyping is the process of determining differences in the genetic make-up (genotype) of an individual.
-(E.g. by sequencing DNA)

 ### SNP vs SNV